 The University is closely monitoring the COVID-19 situation, and our response is being shaped by the latest advice from Australian health and foreign affairs authorities.
-Classes are continuing, with online options now available.
+Enrolments and classes are continuing.

 Find answers to frequently asked questions, including how to best support your students and colleagues.
 Stay up to date with the latest news and communications here.

-The University has made changes to its grading system to support students during the COVID-19 pandemic.
-Please refer to FAQ "Will my grades be affected by COVID-19?"
+- On 1 April, the University announced changes to its grading system to support students during the COVID-19 pandemic.
+Please refer to FAQ "Will my grades be affected by COVID-19?".

-- From 22 March, all travellers entering South Australia are required to self-isolate for 14 days from their arrival.
+- All travellers entering South Australia are required to self-isolate for 14 days from their arrival.
 The latest on travel restrictions into and within SA can be viewed here.

-- If you have been affected by the quarantine requirements or travel restrictions, please call the University’s dedicated helpline on +61 8 8313 2882 (+861087833298 if in China for the cost of a local Beijing call) or email us as soon as possible so we can assist you.
+- If you are affected by the quarantine requirements or travel restrictions, please call the University’s dedicated helpline on +61 8 8313 2882 (+861087833298 if in China for the cost of a local Beijing call) or email us as soon as possible so we can assist you.